 - If you're not freezing, chill for a few minutes to set.

-- Finish on a sandwich press (or pan fry) until light golden brown.
+- Finish on a sandwich press, or griddle (or pan fry) until light golden brown.

 - Cut in half and serve with ranch dressing.